Advanced Typing Patterns & Generics in Python

 ...

 This pattern replaces legacy declarations while preserving static analysis precision.
-Automated migration strategies leverage libcst and ruff to refactor large codebases safely.
+Automated migration can leverage libcst or ruff rules to refactor large codebases safely.

-Runtime compatibility requires Python 3.12+ for native PEP 695 type syntax.
+PEP 695 syntax requires Python 3.12+.
 Legacy TypeVar remains necessary for 3.10/3.11 environments.
 Understanding the foundational mechanics of Generics and TypeVar ensures smooth transitions during version upgrades.

 Structural Subtyping & Protocol Design

-Duck typing formalization through typing.Protocol decouples interfaces from concrete implementations.
-Nominal inheritance enforces explicit class hierarchies.
-Structural subtyping validates behavior at the call site.
+typing.Protocol formalizes duck typing, decoupling interfaces from concrete implementations.
+Nominal inheritance enforces explicit class hierarchies; structural subtyping validates behavior at the call site without requiring isinstance checks or explicit inheritance.

 from typing import Protocol